 At a minimum, a Scholarship Program must include a study component.
 The other possible elements can be undertaken concurrently or one after the other, in any order.
-A Scholarship Program must be between three and 19 months in duration, and commence between 1 January 2017 and 31 December 2017.
+A Scholarship Program must be between three and 19 months in duration, and commence between 1 January 2018 and 31 December 2018.
 Programs must be full-time throughout their entire duration.
 Full-time study is as-defined by the Home University; a full-time Internship is at least 22 hours per week; full-time language training is at least 15 contact hours per week.
-Where short gaps between program components are unavoidable, a gap lasting no longer than one month may be approved on a case-by-case basis.
+Where short gaps between Program components are unavoidable, a gap lasting no longer than four weeks may be approved on a case-by-case basis.

-Applicants who have already commenced or will commence a study abroad or exchange program overseas prior to 1 January 2017 are not eligible to apply for a Scholarship to continue that study.
+Applicants who have already commenced or will commence a study abroad or exchange program overseas prior to 1 January 2018 are not eligible to apply for a Scholarship to continue that study.

-Study component
+Study Component

-- A study component is mandatory. - The duration must be at least one Study Period as defined by the Host Institution (usually a semester or trimester) and up to one full Academic Year. - Study must be undertaken face-to-face (not online). - Applicants' home universities must agree to grant full-time academic credit towards a Bachelor or Honours Degree for the classes undertaken at the Host Institution. - Applicants may propose overseas study that will provide whole or partial credit towards a Concurrent Diploma. - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location. - In keeping with the specific objectives of the New Colombo Plan in 2017, favourable consideration during the selection process will be given to applicants seeking longer-term study.
+- A study component is mandatory. - The duration must be at least one Study Period as defined by the Host Institution (usually a semester or trimester) and up to one full Academic Year. - Study must be undertaken face-to-face (not online). - Applicants' home universities must agree to grant full-time academic credit towards a Bachelor or Honours Degree for the classes undertaken at the Host Institution. - Applicants may propose overseas study that will provide whole or partial credit towards a Concurrent Diploma. - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location. - Favourable consideration during the selection process will be given to applicants seeking longer-term study.